william-hood/Hoodland-Open-Source-Projects/README.md

 ## Usage & Known Issues
 - Clone the repository and open the root directory in IntelliJ IDEA CE.
 - For JUnitMemoir to compile, hover over any import statement for org.junit.jupiter.
 Do not download JUnit4; instead select "More Actions" and download a version of JUnit 5 ("Jupiter", 5.8.1 as of this writing).
+You will also need to move it to "Global Libraries", and set scope to "Compile", from the Dependencies tab (in Module Settings) of the module you downloaded it for.
 - There is an example project for the Memoir logging system when used as a stand-alone module.
 - A second example program exists for Koarse Grind, which uses Memoir for its logging.
 - There is also a partial start on a set of Koarse Grind tests for the other Hoodland projects which also serves as an example.